SoftEngrLACA/Java14NewFeatures/README.md

   - Use yield instead of break to return values
   - Month Enum is used as an example

+### Record

+  - This is a preview language feature
+  - SystemRecord class encapsulates the essential data
+  - A compact constructor does data validation - to build a record which is valid for a given business context
+  - A constructor with parameters is also declared

 ### Testing with Junit 5 Jupiter

   - Parameterized tests with a method source to pass complex arguments